RenatoEsposito1999/LogicalMinesweeper/README.md

 Minesweeper is a puzzle game that consists of a grid of cells, where some of the cells contain hidden “mines.”
 Clicking on a cell that contains a mine detonates the mine, and causes the user to lose the game.
 Clicking on a “safe” cell (i.e., a cell that does not contain a mine) reveals a number that indicates how many neighboring cells – where a neighbor is a cell that is one square to the left, right, up, down, or diagonal from the given cell – contain a mine.

 The goal of the game is to flag (i.e., identify) each of the mines.
 In many implementations of the game, including the one in this project, the player can flag a mine by right-clicking on a cell (or two-finger clicking, depending on the computer).
+## Knowledge Representation
+The AI's knowledge is represented as the following logical sentence:

+{A, B, C, D, E, F, G, H} = 1

+where {A, B, C etc.} are a set of cells, and the number 1 is the count of mines among those cells.
+This representation allows the following inferences to be made, e.g.:

+{D, E} = 0 This implies that none of D, E contain mines, i.e. all are safe cells.

+{A, B, C} = 3 This implies that all cells A, B, C contain a mine.

+Furthermore, in general when we have two sentences where sentence A is a subset of sentence B, a new sentence can be infered:

+setB - setA = countB - countA

+Hence while playing minesweeper and clicking on cells, logical sentences are added to the AI's knowledge base.
+Often as a new sentence is added to the knowledge base, further inferences can be made allowing the identification of mines or safe spaces.
 ## Installation

 To get started with this project, follow these steps: